-Many of today's boat owners started with a "package boat" that might have qualified as a miniature express cruiser, offering a cozy V-berth tucked into a cuddy cabin that provided a place to change clothes and not much else.
-The Monterey 286 is the steroid version of such a craft ... sort of an Arnold Schwarzenegger of express cruisers.
+The Monterey 286 is the steroid version of a small express cruiser ... sort of an Arnold Schwarzenegger of under-30-footers.
 Big and brawny enough to venture far offshore, it still has exceptional accommodations that seem impossible given the sleek exterior.
 Let's take a look aboard.

 From dockside, it's easy to board the 286 because the wide swim platform on the stern has an opening transom door to eliminate any awkward clambering into the cockpit.
 There's no question that the 286 was designed for maximum outdoor enjoyment, with a big bench seat across the transom and an L-shaped companion settee opposite the swivel helm chair.
 The result is that several people can keep the helmsman company underway, or you can turn the entire cockpit into a lounging area at anchor.
 Recognizing that the weather isn't always flawless, Monterey includes a canvas Bimini top as well as complete side and aft curtains to enclose the cockpit into an all-weather "living room."

 The companionway into the cabin is a clever example of Monterey engineering, particularly since so many companies seem to think we don't mind squeezing through a tiny cabin door.
 On the 286, a fan-shaped hatch swivels out of sight, and the bi-fold door doesn't constrict the passage, making this an easy cabin to enter.

 To port is a convertible dinette and the enclosed head is to starboard with the galley just forward.
 A double berth fills the bow and, surprise, there's a nifty second cabin tucked under the helm area with a pair of settees that convert into a second double berth.